General guide to what to pack for any hike toward Machu Picchu

 We recommend that participants bring a sleeping bag rated to at least 15˚F/-8˚C for whichever month of the year you decide to make the trek.
 Although the temperature does not usually fall below 32˚F/0˚C along the hikes, it is important to make sure that you can stay warm (especially in the cold months of June and July) and get a good night’s rest in order to continue the hike the next day.

-We recommend that you get a boot that provides good ankle support to do the trek to minimize the risk of suffering a twisted ankle or bruised toes from too much impact with your shoes during long descents and ascents.
+We recommend that you get a boot that provides good ankle support to do the Choquequirao – Machu Picchu trek to minimize the risk of suffering a twisted ankle or bruised toes from too much impact with your shoes during long descents into the depths of the Apurimac Canyon (Day 1), Choquequirao to Rio Blanco and the extensive ascents to Maizal and Yanama (Day 3/4).
 Avoid wearing regular athletic shoes that do not provide ample support for the irregular geography you will be trekking.
 Hiking boots shouldn’t take an extensive amount of time to “break in”.
 Make sure you try hiking in your boots before the trek and ensure that they are comfortable, with adequate width for your feet and toes without being excessively roomy, which can cause your feet to slide and get blisters.

 Just as important as a good pair of hiking boots are the socks you wear with them.
 Make sure to get a good a pair of soft, thick socks (Merino wool) to help minimize the risk of blisters or discomfort.
 Try out your socks ahead of time to make sure they are a good fit with your shoe, won’t be the cause of any blisters, and will keep your feet warm up in the high mountains of the Andes.

-After long days of decending into canyons, climbing up steep peaks or through the ancient ruins, and traversing miles in the Peruvian Andes, it can be a great relief to your feet to be able to relax in a pair of sandals around camp.
+After long days of decending into canyons, climbing up steep peaks or through the ancient ruins of the Inca city of Choquequirao, and traversing miles in the Peruvian Andes, it can be a great relief to your feet to be able to relax in a pair of sandals around camp.

-Not only will your sandals give a bit of freedom to your feet, they will also be useful if you decide to visit the hot springs in Aguas Calientes or Lares, or enjoy a cold shower along some of the treks.
+Not only will your sandals give a bit of freedom to your feet, they will also be useful if you decide to visit the hot springs when arriving at Aguas Calientes (town) or enjoy a cold shower along the trek.
 Do not wear sandals at night, even if making a quick visit to the restroom because the camps do not always have bright lighting.
 Do not wear sandals during the hike because they are not sufficient protection for your feet.

-The Choquequirao and Salkantay treks offer the possibility of visiting the hot springs in the town of Aguas Calientes (sometimes referred to as Machu Picchu Town) to relax the muscles after several days of trekking.
-The Lares trek passes through the Lares community hot springs.
+The Choquequirao – Machu Picchu trek offers the possibility of visiting the hot springs in the town of Aguas Calientes (sometimes referred to as Machu Picchu Town) to relax the muscles after several days of trekking.
 Some participants enjoy having a swimsuit along the hike in order to take a refreshing cold shower in one of the camps (some offer cold water showers).

 Do not enter rivers along the trek as they are fast moving and can be dangerous.